Imran-92/Code-Quiz-JS/README.md

 # Code-Quiz-JS

 ## Description
 This is a quiz app based on javascript and Web API.
 As user will click on start quick user will see few multichoice question and timer will start.
 User will have 100 seconds to complete the quiz.
 If user choose wrong option the timer will deduct 10 seconds.
-If user finish all question before timer run out the user will win otherwise user will lose.
-The web application will keep track of user win and loses in local storage so that if user play again user will be able to see previous score.
+When user finish all question the user will see their score.
+The web application will keep track of user score in local storage so that if user play again user will be able to see previous score.

 ## Application web link
 https://imran-92.github.io/Code-Quiz-JS/